Lieutenant general (Australia): Australian Army lieutenants general

 From 1 January 1909 to 18 February 1997, the most senior Australian Army position was named Chief of the General Staff.
 The first Australian to occupy this position was Colonel William Throsby Bridges.
-The first Australian lieutenant general to occupy this position was Sir Brudenell White, from 1 June 1920.
+The first Australian lieutenant general to occupy this position was Sir Harry Chauvel, from 11 June 1923.
 Since August 1940, this position, and its successor (Chief of Army), have been held by Australian lieutenant generals.